Showing posts with label Maitri Hospice. Show all posts

 For those of us who meditated with him, he inspired us by his depth of his practice—the way that he carried his understanding of the Buddha’s teaching into his life seamlessly.
 The man who sat in the zendo was not one bit different from the man who had a martini at the gay bar around the corner or who listened carefully to everyone’s point of view during a staff meeting.

 For those of us who worked with him, we knew that his projects had heart.
-No matter how complex they became when we tried to made them real, no matter what problems or difficulties arose, Issan always directed us back to the heart of the matter—love, compassion, service.
+No matter how complex they became when we tried to make them real, no matter what problems or difficulties arose, Issan always directed us back to the heart of the matter—love, compassion, service.

 For those of us who only know him by having read about him or heard about him, or having worked at Maitri, you still know him.
 He didn’t write any books himself, but he left a real example of how humans can look after one another with love and friendship.
 Here it is!
 We’re standing in the middle of it right now.
 And that is perhaps the best way to know him, by trying to look after one another throughout our entire lives in ways that make difference and bring us closer together.